-In April 1979 Jerry moved to Atlanta, Georgia. in pursuit of the World Championship.
-Fighting under the name "Golden Boy", he won a string of additional titles that include "Georgia", "Southeast", "U.S." titles, and on April 26, 1986, he became the PKA and PKC Kickboxing Champion of the World.
-Jerry was rated by the international kick-boxing media as the flashiest fighter and the fastest kicker in the sport, (His 'hook-kick' was clocked at 118 MPH) He was hired by "Inside Karate" Magazine to write his very own column, entitled "Martial Arts a Way of Life."Jerry currently holds the rank of sixth-degree black belt.
+In April 1979 Jerry moved to Atlanta, Georgia to pursue the World Championship.
+Fighting under the name "Golden Boy", he won a string of additional titles that included the "Georgia", "Southeast", and "U.S." titles, and on April 26, 1986, he became the PKA and PKC Kickboxing Champion of the World.
+Jerry was rated by the international kick-boxing media as one of the flashiest fighters and the fastest kickers in the sport (His 'hook-kick' was clocked at 118 MPH) He was hired by "Inside Karate" Magazine to write his very own column, entitled "Martial Arts a Way of Life."Jerry currently holds the rank of sixth-degree black belt.

-In April of 1990, Jerry retired from the ring and moved to Hollywood, California to embark on a career in the entertainment business.
+In April of 1990, Jerry retired from the ring and moved to Hollywood, California, to embark on a career in the entertainment business.
 Within a few months, Jerry signed with a talent manager and his first two auditions resulted in leading roles in the same week.

 Jerry continues to fuel his ambitious drive into many different areas of the film industry that include acting, writing and producing, but Jerry's main ambition is to focus on the 'character actor' segment of acting.
 He enjoys a solid expanse of 'character' parts so he can exhibit his varied acting talent in a wide range of roles.